YottaDB/YDBDoc/ProgGuide/triggers.rst

 1. You can use patterns and ranges for subscripts.
 2. You can specify a semicolon (;) separated list for subscripts.
 3. You can specify a selection list that includes a mix of points, ranges and patterns, but a pattern cannot serve as either end of a range.
 For example, :,"a":"d";?1U is a valid specification but :,"a":?1A is not.
 4. You can specify a local variable name for each subscript.
 For example instead of ^X(1,:,:), you can specify ^X(1,lastname=:,firstname=:).
-This causes YottaDB/GT.M to define local variables lastname and firstname to the actual second and third level subscripts respectively from the global node invoking this trigger.
+This causes YottaDB to define local variables lastname and firstname to the actual second and third level subscripts respectively from the global node invoking this trigger.
 The trigger code can then use these variables just like any other M local variable.
 As described in the Trigger Execution Environment section, trigger code executes in a clean environment - as if all code is preceded by an implicit NEW - the implicit assignments apply only within the scope of the trigger code and don't conflict or affect any run-time code or other triggers.
 5. You cannot use the @ operator, unspecified subscripts (for example, ^A() or ^A(:,)) or local or global variable names as subscripts.
 6. You cannot use patterns and ranges for the global variable name.
 Therefore, you cannot set a single trigger for ^Acct*.

-In order to account for any non-standard collation, YottaDB/GT.M evaluates string subscript ranges using the global specific collation when an application update first invokes a trigger - as a consequence, it detects and reports range issues at run-time rather than from MUPIP TRIGGER or $ZTRIGGER(), so test appropriately.
-For example, YottaDB/GT.M reports a run-time error for an inverted subscript range such as (ASCII) C:A.
+In order to account for any non-standard collation, YottaDB evaluates string subscript ranges using the global specific collation when an application update first invokes a trigger - as a consequence, it detects and reports range issues at run-time rather than from MUPIP TRIGGER or $ZTRIGGER(), so test appropriately.
+For example, YottaDB reports a run-time error for an inverted subscript range such as (ASCII) C:A.

 **-command=cmd**

 cmd is the trigger invocation command.
 Currently, you can specify one or more of S[ET], K[ILL], ZTR[IGGER], or ZK[ILL].
-A subsequent YottaDB/GT.M release may support ZTK[ILL] for triggering on descendent nodes of a KILLed ancestor, but, while current versions accept ZTK, they convert it into K. If cmd specifies multiple command values, YottaDB/GT.M treats each M command as a separate trigger.
+A subsequent YottaDB release may support ZTK[ILL] for triggering on descendent nodes of a KILLed ancestor, but, while current versions accept ZTK, they convert it into K. If cmd specifies multiple command values, YottaDB treats each M command as a separate trigger.
 Note that even if you specify both SET and KILL, only one M command matches at any given time.
 Trigger code is not executed in the following conditions:

 * A KILL of a node that does not exist.
 * A KILL of a node that has a cmd=ZK trigger, but no cmd=K trigger.